netrias/netrias_client/plan.md

 # Netrias Client Refactor Plan – Stateful NetriasClient (Plan B)

 ## Overview
 Introduce a `NetriasClient` class that encapsulates configuration state and exposes the discovery and harmonization APIs (sync/async).
-Module-level functions remain as shims during a transition period, delegating to a default client instance.
+Module-level shims are retired in favour of explicit client instances so concurrent workflows stay isolated.

 ## Rationale
 - **Simplify the public surface:** Today callers must understand the sequencing of `configure`, `discover_mapping_from_csv`, `_adapter.build_column_mapping_payload`, and `harmonize`.
 The goal is to expose these capabilities through a single client object with clearly documented methods, so new users can discover everything via IDE/tooling without reading internal modules.